 - The very latest of everything QA tested and coherently served to your system.

-- Rolling model: no version upgrade, no End-of-Life.
+- Rolling release model: no version upgrade, no End-of-Life.

-- Feature recently added: you can slow down the updating by sticking on a snapshot.
+- Features recently added: you can slow down the updating by sticking on a snapshot.

-- Live ISO available for KDE, Gnome, XFCE (it’s the rescue ISO).
+- Live ISO is available for KDE, Gnome, and XFCE (the rescue ISO)

 - Not friendly to proprietary kernel modules (because the kernel is updated frequently).

-- Rough edges come along from time to time.
+- Your system may have issues from time to time.

-- It remains the same, meaning not changing your workflow for about 3 years.
+- It remains the same, meaning not changing your workflow for about three years.
 It changes when a major release is released.